How to Pass Numerical Reasoning Tests? (2024 Essential Tips)

 Calculation (No word problem)

 Calculation (No word problem) questions require you to conduct basic mathematical operations such as addition, subtraction, division, and multiplication while also testing your performance on arithmetic terms and methods such as percentages, ratios, and fractions.
-This type is presented in the form of plain calculation questions that are designed to only test your calculation abilities, not your reasoning process or your problem-solving process.

 For example: